I've had "chicken satay rice bowl" on my weekly menu for weeks. I didn't really know where I was going with the idea, it just sounded good to me.

 *Note: I like to start cooking the rice at the same time as I start the stir fry, as they take about the same amount of time to cook.

 2. Heat 1 tablespoon of vegetable or peanut oil in a large skillet over medium high heat.
-Stir fry the chicken until lightly golden.
+Stir fry the chicken until lightly golden and just cooked through.
 Remove to a plate.

-3. Add the second tablespoon of oil to the pan and add the chile paste, tomato paste, and garlic.
+3. Return the pan to the heat and add the chile paste, tomato paste, and garlic.
 Cook for 30 seconds or so, until fragrant.

 4. Add the chicken broth, brown sugar, peanut butter, and hoisin to the pan and cook, stirring constantly until smooth and bubbly.
-Reduce the heat to medium-low.
+Reduce the heat to medium.

 5. Add the chicken back to the pan and stir to re-warm and to coat with the sauce.

-6. Garnish with chopped peanuts, cilantro and Thai red chiles or sriracha, if desired.
+6. Serve over coconut lime rice, or plain rice, and garnish with chopped peanuts, cilantro and/or green onions, and Thai red chiles or sriracha, if desired.

 These chicken satay rice bowls are way better than your average takeout, and are definitely a new weeknight favorite in our house!